Chocolate-Strawberry Celebration Cake

 - 1/2 cup heavy whipping cream

-- Combine the first seven ingredients; beat on low speed for 30 seconds.
+- Preheat oven to 350°.
+Combine the first seven ingredients; beat on low speed for 30 seconds.
 Beat on medium for 2 minutes.
 Transfer to two greased and floured 9-in. round baking pans.

-- Bake at 350° for 28-32 minutes or until a toothpick inserted in the center comes out clean.
+- Bake until a toothpick inserted in the center comes out clean, 28-32 minutes.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - Pipe or spoon melted chocolate onto waxed paper in decorative designs; let stand until set.